kootenpv/cliche/README.md

 | `--timing`      | Detailed startup + import + invoke timing to stderr                    |
 | `--skip-gen`    | Skip cache regeneration for this invocation                            |

-`--llm` is the canonical way for an LLM or script to enumerate your tool.
+`--llm-help` is the canonical way for an LLM or script to enumerate your tool.
 Benchmark (`scripts/bench_llm_parsing.py`) shows Claude/Gemini/Codex generate
 100% valid commands from it.